Towards Multimodal Graph Large Language Model: Towards a unified view of multi-modal graph data, task, and model

-\item \textbf{Multi-modal Graph Text Generation (TG)} utilizes multi-modal graph information to generate coherent text sequences,\ie, optimizing the objective $P(\mathcal{G}_{\text{text}} \mid \mathcal{G})$, where $\mathcal{G}_{\text{text}}$ is the generated text, such as a summary of a group of papers cited by each other or a new git patch based on correlated git commits.
+\item \textbf{Multi-modal Graph Text Generation (TG)} utilizes multi-modal graph information to generate coherent text sequences, i.e., optimizing the objective $P(\mathcal{G}_{\text{text}} \mid \mathcal{G})$, where $\mathcal{G}_{\text{text}}$ is the generated text, such as a summary of a group of papers cited by each other or a new git patch based on correlated git commits.

-\item \textbf{Multi-modal Graph Image Generation (IG)} aims to generate novel images, where a multi-modal graph with textual descriptions, structured data, or other modal inputs can serve as a basis,\ie, optimizing the objective $P(\mathcal{G}_{\text{image}} | \mathcal{G}) $, where $P(\mathcal{G}_{\text{image}})$ is the generated image, such as a descriptive image of the food chain based on a multi-modal graph of ecosystems or a novel-style painting based on a multi-modal graph of artist networks. \end{itemize} Further details on the datasets for these tasks are available in Section~\ref{sec:dataset}. \remark{\textbf{(Multi-scale Characteristics)} This generative paradigm offers a powerful and flexible framework for modeling diverse multi-modal graph tasks with a unified interface.
+\item \textbf{Multi-modal Graph Image Generation (IG)} aims to generate novel images, where a multi-modal graph with textual descriptions, structured data, or other modal inputs can serve as a basis, i.e., optimizing the objective $P(\mathcal{G}_{\text{image}} | \mathcal{G}) $, where $P(\mathcal{G}_{\text{image}})$ is the generated image, such as a descriptive image of the food chain based on a multi-modal graph of ecosystems or a novel-style painting based on a multi-modal graph of artist networks. \end{itemize} We provide concrete applications for the aforementioned tasks under a generative perspective, as illustrated in Figure~\ref{fig:generation}.
+Further details on the datasets for these tasks are available in Section~\ref{sec:dataset}. \remark{\textbf{(Multi-scale Characteristics)} This generative paradigm offers a powerful and flexible framework for modeling diverse multi-modal graph tasks with a unified interface.
 Since multi-modal graphs inherently represent \textit{multi-granular} information, ranging from unimodal instances and bi-modal instances to entire multi-modal datasets, the resulting input and output spaces are exceptionally versatile, accommodating a wide array of tasks.
 This versatility, however, introduces \textit{multi-scale characteristics} for multi-modal graph tasks: the input and output graphs can differ significantly in scope.
 For example, a task might take an entire graph as input but require only a single node or path as output (as in a GQA task), or vice versa for other potential tasks.
 This disparity in scales and granularity poses critical challenges for \textit{unified task modeling} and \textit{task prompt design} in \modelsnosp, as the scales and semantic levels of inputs and outputs can vary widely.}

-\subsection{Unified View of Multi-modal Graph Models}
+\subsection{Unified view of multi-modal graph models}

 In this section, we provide a unified view on current multi-modal graph models by first proposing a transformation function.
 Then, we bring together the two main categories that are moving towards \modelsnosp, and we will briefly overview these approaches.